atingupta2005/Azure-Developer-Devops-Data-Engineer/25-Devops/01-Git-for-Enterprise-DevOps (Optional)/README.md

 ## Lab - Fork a repo
-- How to fork a GitHub repo
+- How to fork a GitHub repo?
-- How to fork a Azure Repo
+- How to fork a Azure Repo?

 ## Lab - Githook
 - File Name - .git\hooks\pre-commit